FSUdigitalmedia/24fallch2/README.md

 > [!NOTE]
 > Changing the speed values can make the two objects interact/overlap in interesting ways, and
-> changing the "alpha" of a color (or a grayscale value) will create show the overlap differently
+> changing the "alpha" of a color (or a grayscale value) will show the overlap differently
 > than solid colors.

+## Part 2: Add Some Interacivity

 > [!TIP]
-> This is probably a good time to commit your changes!
+> This is probably a good time to commit your changes from Part 1!

-## Part 2: Add Some Interacivity

 Modify the sketch to add some interactivity using both the keyboard *and* the mouse.